AI for Coaches

 The manual way: Send welcome email → share intake form link → wait for response → review answers → create client folder → send program overview → schedule first session.
 Takes 45-60 minutes per client.

-With OpenClaw: When a new client signs up, OpenClaw automatically sends a personalized welcome sequence, collects intake information via chat, summarizes key details for you, and schedules the first session.
+With Claude Code: When a new client signs up, Claude Code sends a personalized welcome sequence, collects intake information via chat (through an MCP-connected messaging tool), summarizes key details for you, and schedules the first session.
 You review a one-page brief before the kickoff call.

 Time saved: ~45 minutes per new client